rlipscombe/erlang-cluster/erlclu/README.md

 kubectl --namespace erlclu exec -it deploy/erlclu -- env "USE_NODETOOL=1" /erlclu/bin/erlclu remote_console
 ```

+...but note that it breaks if you've not set `verify_peer`, because it attempts
+to parse stdout.
+That makes it _really_ hard to debug.

 ## Connecting to SSH daemon

 ...to use SSH, rather than remote console?